 Data Storage Areas

-The OLCF provides an array of data storage platforms, each designed with a particular purpose in mind.
+The OLCF provides an array of data storage areas, each designed with a particular purpose in mind.
 Storage areas are broadly divided into two categories: those intended for user data and those intended for project data.
-Within each of the two categories, we provide home areas (for routine activities), work areas (for computationally-intensive activities) and archive areas (for archival storage).
+Within each of the two categories, we provide different sub-areas, each with an indented purpose:

 Data Retention, Purge, & Quota Summary

 Users must agree to the full Data Management Policy as part of their account application.
 The “Data Retention, Purge, & Quotas” section is useful and is summarized below.

 ||HPSS||User-controlled||2 TB ||No||No||90 days|